Simon Forman

 Simon Forman (31 December 1552 - 5 or 12 September 1611) was an Elizabethan astrologer, occultist and herbalist active in London during the reigns of Queen Elizabeth I and James I of England.
 His reputation, however, was severely tarnished after his death when he was implicated in the plot to kill Thomas Overbury.
-Astrologers continued to revere him, while writers from Ben Jonson to Nathaniel Hawthorne came to characterize him as either a fool or an evil magician in league with the Devil.
+Astrologers continued to revere him, while writers from Ben Jonson to Nathaniel Hawthorne came to characterise him as either a fool or an evil magician in league with the Devil.

 Life

 Forman was born in Quidhampton, Fugglestone St Peter, near Salisbury, Wiltshire, on 31 December 1552.
 At the age of nine he went to a local free school, the City Grammar School, Salisbury, but was forced to leave after two years following the death of his father on 31 December 1563.
 For the next ten years of his life he was apprenticed to Matthew Commin, a local merchant.
 Commin traded in cloth, salt and herbal medicines, and it was during his time as a young apprentice that Forman started to learn about herbal remedies.
 After arguments with Mrs Commin, Simon found his apprenticeship terminated, and he eventually went to study at Oxford as a poor scholar.
 He then spent a year and a half at Magdalen College, Oxford, where he may have become interested in medicine and astrology.

 Through the 1570s and 1580s Forman worked as a teacher while studying the occult arts.
 In his diary for 1582 he recorded that he fell into the hands of the men-of-war at Studland in Dorset, a base for pirates, and returned home 6 weeks later.

 In the early 1590s he moved to London starting up a practice as a physician in Philpot Lane.
 Having survived an outbreak of the plague in 1592 his medical reputation began to spread.
 In 1597 a Buckinghamshire clergyman named Richard Napier (1559-1634) became his protégé.
 In the 1590s Forman began to develop a more serious interest in the occult, eventually setting up a thriving practice as an astrologer physician, documented in his detailed casebooks of his clients' questions about illness, pregnancy, stolen goods, career opportunities and marriage prospects.
 His success and his methods attracted the attention of the College of Physicians (now the Royal College of Physicians) who attempted to ban him from medical practice.
 He eventually obtained a licence to practise from the University of Cambridge in 1603.